Guide

 Use the pinned option on profiles you wake often.
 Pinned profiles appear in the dashboard filter and are the safest candidates for quick wake surfaces.

 If you only wake one computer, pin that computer.
-If you wake several devices, pin the one you expect to use from the widget or Quick Settings tile.
+If you wake several devices, pin the one you expect the Quick Settings tile to use.

 Use group wake deliberately